zhaoshuoxp/Pipelines-Wrappers/README.md

 ## ATACseq.sh

 This script checks quality controls of fastq files, then aligns reads to the specified reference genome using Bowtie2 or chromap, depending on the selected species passed by -g or the provided index and other necessary files specified by -i, -b, and -c.
-It converts the alignments to filtered BAM/BED and bigwig formats, and subsequently identifies peaks using MACS2 in BEDPE mode following Tn5 shifting.
+It converts the alignments to filtered BAM/BED and bigwig formats, and subsequently identifies peaks using MACS2 in BED mode following Tn5 shifting.

 > This script works for both ATACseq and CUT&TAG.